SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/issues.md

 1. **Bug** – A coding error that will break your code and needs to be fixed immediately.
 1. **Vulnerability** – A point in your code that's open to attack.
-1. **Codesmell** – A maintainability issue that makes your code confusing and difficult to maintain.
+1. **Code Smell** – A maintainability issue that makes your code confusing and difficult to maintain.

 ### Issue Severity